Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 2. Spawn 1 bot by using the _bot_ command in console
 3. Obtain the equipment item whose name you want.
 If it is already available to buy from a certain role's shop, either force yourself to be that role via the _ttt\_force\_*_ commands or via a ULX plugin.
 4. Run the following command in console to get a full list of your equipment item names: _lua\_run GetEquipmentItemById(EQUIP\_RADAR); lua\_run for id, e in pairs(EquipmentCache) do if player.GetHumans()[1]:HasEquipmentItem(id) then print(id .. " = " .. e.name) end end_

+# Renaming Roles

+If you would like to rename roles in game you can do so with specific ConVars.
+This effect works server side ONLY and will automatically network the role names with any clients playing on your server.\
+To rename a role set the ConVar ttt_ROLENAME_name to whatever you would like that role to be called. (e.g. _ttt_quack_name "Death Doctor"_ will rename the Quack to the Death Doctor.)

+**NOTE**: The game will try its best to automatically generate articles and plurals for any new names but it is not always successful.
+If this is the case you can use ttt_ROLENAME_name_article and ttt_ROLENAME_name_plural to manually fix this.\
+* Setting the Old Man's name to "Old Woman" will show "Old Womans" as the plural form by default.
+Setting _ttt_oldman_name_plural_ to "Old Women" will fix this.
+* Setting the Innocent's name to "Honest Man" will show "a Honest Man" with "a" as the article by default.
+Setting _ttt_innocent_name_article_ to "an" will fix this and properly show "an Honest Man".